August 26, 2024

 Liroff will then have the actors open their eyes, which can prompt giggling – and that’s okay!
 She is there to help them go through this stage of the process.
 The actors might then put their ears together to experience more closeness.
 Each movement is to get closer and closer and closer to the kiss.

-For rehearsal, however, there is no kiss.
-In addition to the choreography of the scene, the purpose of the rehearsal is to keep it light and friendly so that the actors know it’s a safe space.
+However, there is no kiss during rehearsal.
+In addition to the scene's choreography, the rehearsal's purpose is to keep it light and friendly so that the actors know it’s a safe space.

 Pending what the story is asking for, Liroff will also talk through with the actors what the scene should accomplish.
 Is it supposed to be an awkward kiss?
 A passionate kiss?
 Every part of the scene is thoroughly discussed.

-Before, actors were often forced into situations that were at best awkward and at worst traumatic or abusive.
-So what do Intimacy Coordinators do?
-They stand as a first line of defense against that happening ever again.
+Before, actors were often forced into situations that were, at best, awkward, and at worst, traumatic or abusive.
+So, what do intimacy coordinators do?
+They stand as the first line of defense against that ever happening again.

 Already nervous about the kiss, this actress had to contend as well with filmmakers who teased her about it, which only contributed to her anxiety.
 To this day, she speaks negatively about the experience in interviews.
 This subtle trauma stayed with her for years after it happened.

-Liroff states that in general filmmaking has not been overly accommodating to performers engaging in intimate acts.
+Liroff states that filmmaking has not generally accommodated performers engaging in intimate acts.
 She further explains:

 What if a situation arises where an actor suffers a trigger response that prevents them from performing a particular scene or act?
 Liroff notes that there are multiple safety nets to protect them.